adafruit/Adafruit_nRF52_Bootloader/README.md

 Pre-builtin binaries are available on GitHub [releases](https://github.com/adafruit/Adafruit_nRF52_Bootloader/releases)

 Note: The bootloader can be downgraded.
-Since the binary release is a merged version of of both bootloader and the Nordic SoftDevice, you can freely upgrade/downgrade to any version you like.
+Since the binary release is a merged version of both bootloader and the Nordic SoftDevice, you can freely upgrade/downgrade to any version you like.

 ## How to compile and build